 Award Winning Architecture in Hampshire

-Axis works to the industry recognised ‘Work Stages’ that the RIBA produces and we can deliver either a specific Stage, a combination of them or provide a full service from inception to completion.
+We work within the industry-recognised ‘Work Stages’ RIBA (our governing body) produces.
+We can deliver either a specific Stage, a combination of them or provide a full service from inception to completion.
 The Work Stages divide a project into discrete parts to provide consistency across multiple projects.

-Each project is unique and each Work Stage is dependent on the particular procurement route (eg. Traditional or Design & Build), therefore please contact us if you would like more information in relation to your particular project.
+Each project is unique, and each Work Stage depends on the particular procurement route (e.g. Traditional or Design & Build); therefore, please get in touch with our Hampshire-based team if you want more information about your specific project.

 Below is a brief description of each work stage from the RIBA Plan of Work 2013: